 I recently had Camping World install a Banks Six-Gun, Speed-Loader with EGT and boost gauges in my 06 Ford F-350 CC SB 6.0L Super Duty P/U. I previously installed the Banks Exhaust system myself.
 My question relates to the Banks Speed-Loader owners manual.
-On Page 4, Paragraph 1, 2 and 3.
+On page 4, paragraph 1, 2, and 3.
 There appears to be some contradiction and confusing information presented.

 2. In paragraph 2, you say that I can use up to level 3 for “towing, climbing a steep grade, carrying a load, etc.” and those activities are not of “short duration” as I understand the term.
-Paragraph 1 & 2 appear to contradict each other.
+Paragraphs 1 & 2 appear to contradict each other.
 Why the concern with the transmission since the normal concern is with EGT temps.

-3. In paragraph 3, you say that “to use the higher levels (I assume you mean over Level 3, what happened to the transmission concern) while towing or climbing, air flow improvement must be made to lower EGT entering the turbo.”
-This statement appears to contradict the statement about towing in paragraph 2 and implies that you can tow or climb in the higher levels with the air flow improvement.
+3. In paragraph 3, you say that “to use the higher levels (I assume you mean over Level 3, what happened to the transmission concern) while towing or climbing, airflow improvement must be made to lower EGT entering the turbo.”
+This statement appears to contradict the statement about towing in paragraph 2 and implies that you can tow or climb in the higher levels with the airflow improvement.

 Also, one additional related issue is the part about going through the speed runs to enable the transmission to “learn” the new power settings.
-If after the speed runs in level 3, I leave it in level 3, but I then begin driving for economy (staying in level 3) and later begin towing, will the trans.
+If after the speed runs in level 3, I leave it in level 3, but I then begin driving for the economy (staying in level 3) and later begin towing, will the trans.
 Remember the setting that I have been in all of the time or will it have reverted.
 In which case will I have to go through the whole speed run process again?
 This issue is not adequately addressed.

 Read on for the answers…